Teachers, Educators and Stage Co-ordinators,

 Suitable for Prep to Grades 1 & 2 ‘Bugs and Bad Guys’ – The Very Hungry Caterpillar and What The Ladybird Heard (Julia Donaldson)

 Fairy Poppilina has a very engaging performance of this well known story [even going so far as to explain the leaf’s perspective].
 Highly educational as the performance is littered with ‘fun facts’.
-‘What The Ladybird Heard’ is also offered [time dependent] highlighting a little bug’s power.
+‘What The Ladybird Heard’ is also offered [time dependent] highlighting a little bug’s power and willingness to speak up when needed.

 Suitable for Grade 1/2 ‘Sense of Belonging’